Affiliate Marketing vs MLM. Which is Best.

 This streamlines the marketing process, keeping the merchants costs to a minimum, with all the merchants under one umbrella sharing the marketing costs.

-However, the commissions paid by the merchants are still determined by the merchants, but paid out by the Affiliate Networks, which also distributes payment to the merchant.
+However, the commissions paid by the merchants are still determined by the merchants, but they are paid out by the Affiliate Networks, which also distributes payment to the merchant.

 It is a tracking code.
 In simple terms, an affiliate tracking cookie is a file that is created and stored on your visitor’s web browser when they click on one of your affiliate links.